User profile: Administrator

-Administrator user profiles have complete access to the system and it's permissions.
+Administrator user profiles have complete access to the system and its permissions.
 It is often the first user profile on a system by design, and is what allows other accounts to be created.
-However since the administrator account has no restrictions, they are highly vulnerable to malware and viruses, with potential to impact all other accounts.
+However, since the administrator account has no restrictions, they are highly vulnerable to malware and viruses, with potential to impact all other accounts.

 Guest

 Guest accounts allow other people access to your system with limited functionality and restrictions on modifying apps, settings and documents.
 Guest user accounts solve the concern of providing entire access of your account to other individuals.
 On MacOS, guest profiles don't require a password, however are completely controlled by parental controls on an administrative account.
 Features such as automatic data & history deletion after a session is closed, allow guest accounts to save disk space once a user logs off.
 Guest accounts are most popularly used in public services such as libraries where individuals can request for a temporary account to complete work and research.